coenm/RepoM/docs/ActionList.md

 ## foreach@1

-Action to create repeated actions based on a variable.
+Action to create repeated actions based on a variable. <!-- include: DocsRepositoryActionsTests.DocsRepositoryActionsSettings_RepositoryActionForeachV1.verified.md -->

-Custom properties:
+Action specific properties:

-- Enumerable: name of the variable to enumerate over (required, string).
+- `enumerable`: The list of items to enumerate on. (required, evaluated, string)
-- Variable: variable name of the iteration.
-For each iteration, the variable `{var.name}` has the value of the current iteration (required, string, non-evaluated)
+- `variable`: The name of the variable to access to current enumeration of the  items.
+For each iteration, the variable `{var.name}` has the value of the current iteration. (required, evaluated, string)
-- Skip: Predicate to skip the current item (optional, string, evaluted, default empty)
+- `skip`: Predicate to skip the current item. (optional, evaluated, string)
-- Actions: Array of repeated actions (required, array of actions)
+- `actions`: List of repeated actions. (required, evaluated, ienumerable`1) <!-- endInclude -->

 Example: